ybchojo/lin_take_home/README.md

 # Project Description

+* Item 1
-*Build a Python microservice to identify whether a given post_text is sponsored or not
+* Build a Python microservice to identify whether a given post_text is sponsored or not